 GeneCards Summary for MC1R Gene

-MC1R (Melanocortin 1 Receptor (Alpha Melanocyte Stimulating Hormone Receptor)) is a Protein Coding gene.
-Diseases associated with MC1R include albinism, oculocutaneous, type ii and uv-induced skin damage.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include ubiquitin protein ligase binding and G-protein coupled peptide receptor activity.
-An important paralog of this gene is LPAR1.
+MC1R (Melanocortin 1 Receptor) is a Protein Coding gene.
+Diseases associated with MC1R include Melanoma, Cutaneous Malignant, 5 and Uv-Induced Skin Damage.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+GO annotations related to this gene include G-protein coupled receptor activity and hormone binding.
+An important paralog of this gene is MC4R.

 UniProtKB/Swiss-Prot for MC1R Gene

 Receptor for MSH (alpha, beta and gamma) and ACTH.
 The activity of this receptor is mediated by G proteins which activate adenylate cyclase.

 Melanocortin receptors are activated by members of the melanocortin family: alpha-, beta- and gamma-melanocyte stimulating hormone (MSH) and adrenocorticotropic hormone (ACTH).
-Endogenous antagonists include agouti and agouti-related protein (AgRP).
-The melanocortin receptors are G-protein-coupled and 5 subtypes exist, MC1-5.
-The melanocortins are involved in a wide range of physiological functions, including pigmentation, energy homeostasis, inflammation, immunomodulation, steroidogenesis and temperature control.
+The melanocortins are involved in a range of physiological functions, including pigmentation and inflammation.